-Civil resistance is most effective when it is used collectively, by popular movements or campaigns, comprised of people who strategically withdraw their consent from oppressive systems, refuse cooperation, and constructively shift their patterns of behavior.
+Civil resistance is most effective when it is used collectively by people who strategically withdraw their consent from oppressive systems, refuse cooperation, and constructively shift their patterns of behavior.
 This disrupts the balance of power in society, and even entrenched power holders willing to use violence have proven vulnerable to such nonviolent pressure.

 Strengthen Your Analysis

 Although historically effective, and growing in popularity, civil resistance nonetheless remains widely misunderstood.
 Here a few facts to correct some popular misconceptions:

 1. Civil resistance is a means of political and social struggle, rather than an ethical proposition or pacifism.
 In civil resistance movements, people often remain nonviolent for pragmatic, rather than philosophical, reasons.